vishwasmittal/what-happens-when/you_install_postgres_on_ubuntu.md

 This document explains in detail what happens when you run `sudo apt install postgresql-16` on Ubuntu.
 We'll examine everything from command processing to having a running PostgreSQL server.

+> Note: Skip to the end for a quick overview.

 ## Command Processing

 When you hit Enter after typing `sudo apt install postgresql-16`: